athankefalas/Stitcher/README.md

 ### Dependency Graph

-The dependency graph represents a composite of all active dependency containers along with additional storage to store dependency instances.
+The dependency graph represents a composite of all active dependency containers along with additional storage to store dependency instances and is the primary component needed to inject dependencies.
 Furthermore, it is responsible for handling the activation, indexing and deactivation of dependency containers.

 Upon activating a dependency container, and depending on the options defined in `StitcherConfiguration` the dependency graph can index the registrar of a container in order to minimize the search time for dependencies during injection.
 During indexing, any eager dependencies are instantiated and